Beyond Insight

 Consistency without depletion

 Performance that relies on constant effort is inherently unstable.
+Rewiring self-concept so your new way of leading becomes automatic is what is called sustainable performance.

 Many leaders sustain results by overriding fatigue, suppressing emotional signals, and compensating for overload through discipline or urgency.
 While effective in the short term, this approach gradually erodes clarity, judgement, and resilience.